Sonos portable speaker release date, rumors, and everything we know so far

 German publication WinFuture – which specializes in Microsoft leaks – obtained several images of what its says will be called the Sonos Move, giving us our first real look at the upcoming speaker, along with its rumored charging base.

-The company is currently hosting a two-day press conference in New York, and while we haven’t heard any news of the Sonos portable speaker so far, we’re hopeful that it will be revealed at the event.
+The company just hosted a two-day press conference in New York, and while we haven’t heard any news of the Sonos portable speaker so far, we’re hopeful that it will be revealed in the near feature – perhaps at IFA 2019 in Berlin.

 We’ll be bringing you the latest updates, so stick with us for everything you need to know about the Sonos portable speaker.